 Who is most susceptible to sleep apnea issues?

 Studies indicate that men, older adults, and people who are overweight are more susceptible to sleep apnea.
-Other factors that contribute to snoring are habits such as alcohol use, smoking, and use of sedatives.
+Other factors that contribute to snoring are habits such as alcohol use, smoking, and the use of sedatives.

 Does sleep apnea go away on its own?

 it is very uncommon for sleep apnea to go away on its own.
 There are things you can do to alleviate symptoms without medical intervention.
-You can exercise more often, alter your sleep position, use a humidifier, avoid drinking alcohol and smoking.
+You can exercise more often, alter your sleep position, use a humidifier, and avoid drinking alcohol and smoking.
 Visit us for a complete evaluation and specific recommendations for your specific needs.

 Schedule a Dental Exam